-I began my training in 2006 with the Flatstone Institute, a small organisation based in Cork.
-I chose them because of how they structure the training with an emphasis on the personal development of their trainees.
-It's what suited me because I value and understanding the meaning and complexity of life issues through my own internal experience better than through academic learning.
+Shortly after returning to Ireland I decided to delve a little deeper and I began my training with the Flatstone Institute, a small organisation based in Cork.
+I chose them because of how they structure the training with an emphasis on experiential learning and personal development.
+It's how I learn best because I understanding the meaning and complexity of life issues through my own internal response rather than academic learning.
 The other primary focus of that training is on working from a relational perspective with clients.
 It was less about the tools and more about the heart!

 It is the combination of my training and my life experiences that influence my approach to counselling work now.

-As a Counsellor I work from a person centred, humanistic and intuitive perspective with influences from mindfulness, age old wisdom, and from life itself.
-I believe strongly in the healing and soothing power of mother nature who has no agenda and does not try to interfere, it just is.
+As a Counsellor I work from a person centred, humanistic and intuitive perspective with influences from other orientations such as gestalt and from life itself.
+I believe strongly in our connection with mother nature and her healing power.
 I also believe fully in the power of compassion, kindness and non-judgement as prerequisites to healing and I know the healer lies within.

 Qualifications and Accreditation